Sitting shiva by our lake

 tongues untied by the wine

-ancient wisdom descending
+primeval wisdom descending

-helped by fire, weed and vine
+helped by fire, water and vine

 t'was ever thus, this ritual